bbbradsmith/huffmunch/danger/readme.txt

 1. Create an output/ folder.
 2. Place FamiTracker.exe in the music/ folder.
 3. Run music/music_export.py to build the music data.
-4. Run danger_prepare.py to prepare the story text for compression.
+4. Run danger_prepare.py to collect the story text into pages.
-5. Run danger_compress.py to compress the story text.
+5. Run danger_compress.bat to compress the story pages.
-6. Run danger_build to build the NES ROM.
+6. Run danger_build.bat to build the NES ROM.
 7. See output/danger.nes